In this page:

 Bamboccianti i.e. makers of puppets, was the derogative term by which Italian painters referred to the foreign ones who specialized in small paintings portraying Roman scenes of life.
 Salvator Rosa, a painter of the XVIIth century complained that his customers requested scenes portraying rogues, cheats, pickpockets, bands of drunks and gluttons, scabby tobacconists, barbers, and other 'sordid' subjects (not to mention card sharps).
 The small paintings which decorate some doors of the casino belong to this genre.
 That showing Neapolitan buskers is interesting because it depicts a putipù (pron. pooh-teeh-pooh) a friction drum, consisting of a cylindrical sound box closed at the top by a stretched membrane, with a bamboo cane attached at the centre.
 It is still used by folk bands.

 Decorative motifs which decorate some of the halls, that on the right brings to mind Villa Giulia

-(left/centre) Statues of Dacian prisoners which decorated the fašade of the casino: (right) porphyry exhibits
+(left/centre) Statues of Dacian prisoners which decorated the façade of the casino: (right) porphyry exhibits

 The statues of the Borghese Collection which were sold to Napoleon are at the Louvre Museum; many of them are grouped in a large gallery which is part of the Roman Antiquities Collection.
 Their origin is always stated in the labels near each item on display.
-Because there are so many other works of art at the Louvre the Borghese Parisian statues attract less visitors than those which remained home do.
+Because there are so many other works of art at the Louvre the Borghese statues do not attract many visitors.

 (left) Diana (it decorated a small round temple in the public gardens); (centre) Moorish Slave aka The Gypsy Girl; (right) The Old Angler or "Dying Seneca"